infracost/docs/docs/troubleshooting.md

 ### Terraform Cloud

-When Terraform Cloud's [remote execution mode](https://www.terraform.io/cloud-docs/workspaces/settings#execution-mode) is used, the Terraform CLI doesn't allow you to save the plan output directly.
+When Terraform Cloud/Enterprise's [remote execution mode](https://www.terraform.io/cloud-docs/workspaces/settings#execution-mode) is used, the Terraform CLI doesn't allow you to save the plan output directly.
 Thus the following bash script is needed to fetch the plan JSON from Terraform Cloud:

 ```bash
 # Path to Terraform code